taivox/blog/README.md

 Setting up these proxies might take some initial effort, but the long-term operational benefits make it well worth the investment.
 Don't wait until rate limits become a production issue – start implementing your registry proxy strategy today!

 _This post was written by the Platform Engineering team at Entigo, building resilient infrastructure for modern applications._# Dodge Docker's Rate Limits: Set Up Registry Proxies in Minutes

-## The Growing Registry Challenge

-In early 2025, Docker Hub announced a significant change: free users would be limited to just 10 image pulls per hour starting April 1st.
-Around the same time, Upbound revealed that free users could only pull the latest Crossplane package versions as of March 25th.

-For Kubernetes environments with frequent scaling and spot instances, these restrictions create a serious operational risk.
-A single node scaling event could exhaust your pull quota almost instantly, leaving your infrastructure unable to pull critical images for hours.

-Why is this happening?
-Container registries face increasing costs as free usage grows.
-While these policy changes help providers remain sustainable, they create new challenges for development teams who need to maintain reliable infrastructure.

 ## The Solution: Registry Proxies